CSworkspace/RepresentThemALL/brsumm/README.md

 ### Bug report summarization

-We provide the source code for fine-tuning BureBERT on bug report summarization task.
-We combine BureBERT with Seq2Seq framework and use it to generate summary for the given bug report.
+We provide the source code for fine-tuning RTA on bug report summarization task.
+We combine RTA with Seq2Seq framework and use it to generate summary for the given bug report.
 To help you quickly run our code, you can just use the following command:
 ```bash
 bash run_summarization.sh
 ```